HomeLibraryHeating, Cooling & ChimneyWood stoves & WETT certification

 Wood stoves & WETT certification

-Plenty of Canadian homes — rural properties especially, but plenty of city homes too — have a wood stove, a wood-burning fireplace insert, or a wood furnace.
+Plenty of Canadian homes, rural properties especially, but plenty of city homes too, have a wood stove, a wood-burning fireplace insert, or a wood furnace.
 WETT (Wood Energy Technology Transfer) is the national training standard for these appliances, and a WETT-certified technician assesses clearances, installation, and chimney condition against code before issuing certification.

-$200–500 WETT certification visit; installation fixes varyAddress before purchaseHeatingInterior
+$200 to $500 WETT certification visit; installation fixes varyAddress before purchaseHeatingInterior

 The quick answer